7 Silent Signs of a Herniated Disc You Could Be Ignoring

 When a slipped disc is an emergency

 Most of the time, a slipped disc is not an emergency.
-However, rarely the condition can trigger cause something called cauda equina syndrome: The disc compresses a group of nerves in the lower spine and unless you get emergency surgery, you could be at risk for incontinence.
-Call your doctor right away if pain and weakness impair your ability to function normally, if you have incontinence or bowel problems, or if you are numb in your inner thighs and back of legs, recommends the Mayo Clinic.
-Here are some more silent signs you could have a serious health problem.
+However, rarely the condition can trigger something called cauda equina syndrome: The disc compresses a group of nerves in the lower spine and unless you get emergency surgery, you could be at risk for incontinence.
+Call your doctor right away if pain and weakness impair your ability to function normally, if you experience incontinence or bowel problems, or if you have numbness in the inner thighs and backs of legs, recommends the Mayo Clinic.
+These symptoms would suggest your herniated disc could be more serious than usual.

 Could it be something else?

 Even if you’re sure you injured your back, you could be feeling pain from something else, such as a kidney infection, a kidney stone, a gastric ulcer, or acid reflux, Dr. Tien points out.
-If you have other symptoms, like a burning in your chest or difficulty swallowing (as with acid reflux) or nausea or vomiting (kidney stone symptoms), see your doctor.
+If your back pain is accompanied by other symptoms, like a burning in your chest or difficulty swallowing (as with acid reflux) or nausea or vomiting (kidney stone symptoms), see your doctor, as these are not herniated disc symptoms, and could mean something more serious for you.
 Here are some more kidney stone warning signs.

 How to prevent a slipped disc

 While aging makes you more prone to the problem, it doesn’t mean it’s inevitable.
-Smart lifestyle habits can protect your back, like exercising, maintaining a healthy weight, and proper lifting technique—keep your back straight and upright and lift with your legs.
-Check out five exercises that buffer back pain.
+Smart lifestyle habits can protect your back, like exercising, maintaining a healthy weight, and using proper lifting technique—keepng your back straight and upright as you lift from your legs.
+Prevention is often so much easier than treatment after the fact, both for a herniated disc and for other serious health problems.

 Finally, quit smoking